SMEAssen/AD-for-a-PEC-cell/README.md

-Code used to calculate theoretical PEC cells, both for hydrogen and ethylene production.
+Code used to calculate theoretical PEC cells, both for hydrogen and ethylene production for the paper:
+"Axiomatic Design for Analysis and Noniterative Engineering of Photoelectrochemical Cells for CO2 Conversion at High Photon to Product Yield"

+The main code is in 'PEC_cell.py'.
+Seven calculations are preselected.
+Scenario A uses sparse coverage (Figure 3), Scenario B uses solar concentration (Figure S2), Scenario C uses PV-EC (Figure S3) and scenario F no concentration (Figure S7), all calculated with tandem solar cells.
+Scenario T uses sparse coverage with tripple solar cells (Figure S9).
+All scenarios use data for the O(II)D-Cu and NiFeOx catalyst (Asiri, 2022 & McCrory 2013).
+Variation in solar light is presented for both of the Cu-Ag catalyst (Gao 2019) and the O(II)D-Cu catalyst (Figure 4) and isolines for overpotential and Faradaic Efficiencies of the CO2RR catalyst (Figure 5 and Figure S5).

 Four types of concentration are distinguished: sparse coverage, solar concentration, PV-EC and no concentration, each with their own module.
 The reduction reaction is assumed to be CO2RR towards ethylene, but the model can also be used for hydrogen evolution reaction (HER) calculations.